GuylianGilsing/PHPValidation/README.md

 ```

 ### in
-When added, and the field exists, and the field is of the type `string`, `int`, `float`, and `bool`, it can only contain one of the stated values.
+When added, and the field exists, and the field is of the type `string`, `int`, `float`, or `bool`, it can only contain one of the stated values.

 ```php
 $builder->setValidators([